KIX Africa 21 hub

 Region: West and Central Africa and Indian Ocean

-Countries: Benin, Burkina Faso, Burundi, Cabo Verde, Cameroon, Central African Republic, Chad, Comoros, Côte d'Ivoire, Democratic Republic of Congo, Djibouti, Guinea, Guinea-Bissau, Madagascar, Mali, Mauritania, Niger, Republic of Congo, Senegal, Togo
+Countries: Benin, Burkina Faso, Burundi, Cabo Verde, Cameroon, Central African Republic, Chad, Comoros, Ivory Coast, Democratic Republic of the Congo, Djibouti, Guinea-Bissau, Guinea, Madagascar, Mali, Mauritania, Niger, Republic of Congo, Senegal, Togo, Sao Tome and Principe

 Who are we?

 The KIX Africa 21 hub brings together countries that share common educational and linguistic history, geography, and environmental characteristics, in addition to similar socioeconomic challenges.
 The Africa 21 hub facilitates cross-country knowledge exchange and mobilization, learning, synthesis, and collaboration among national education stakeholders in Global Partnership for Education partner countries primarily located in West and Central Africa and the Indian Ocean.
 The hub functions as a regional forum within KIX.

 A consortium of three organizations manages the Africa 21 hub:

 What do we do?

 The hub provides a platform where educational innovations and knowledge on access, equity, and quality of education will be analyzed.
 Key lessons will be drawn to develop effective policies and programming that will address these challenges.
 Among other important issues, the hub will focus on mitigating the effects of conflict on education systems and facilitating the exchange of experiences, best practices, and tools in this area.
 A systemic approach will be applied that includes:

 Fostering regional knowledge exchange and building the capacity of hub members to identify, use, share, and mobilize evidence within priority policy challenges.